 Wine fermenting under a glove

-- 5 days after the water seal has been installed, add the remaining sugar (9 oz/250 grams or 25% of the calculated amount).
+- 5 days after the airlock has been installed, add the remaining sugar (9 oz/250 grams or 25% of the calculated amount).
 To do this, drain 150-200 ml of must separately, dilute the sugar, and pour the obtained syrup back into the fermenting wine.
-Then close the container with a water seal once again.
+Then close the container with airlock once again.

 Fermentation of homemade prune wine lasts 30-50 days.
-You can tell that the process has stopped when the water seal stops emitting gas for at least 12 hours (or the glove deflated), there’s a layer of sediment at the bottom, and the wine is lighter.
+You can tell that the process has stopped when the airlock stops emitting gas for at least 12 hours (or the glove deflated), there’s a layer of sediment at the bottom, and the wine is lighter.

 If fermentation does not stop after 50 days after the water seal installation the wine should be poured through a tube into another container without hitting the sediment at the bottom and then put under the water seal again to ferment at the same temperature in order to avoid letting it become bitter.

 - After the fermentation is over, pour the young prune wine from the sediment (through a tube).
 Try it.
 Add more sugar to sweeten the taste (optional).
 You can also increase ABV by adding vodka or alcohol in amounts of 2-15% of the wine volume.
 Increasing ABV prolongs storage but makes the taste harsher.

 - Fill the aging vessels (glass or plastic) with wine to the brim, so that there is no contact with oxygen.
 Seal them tightly.

 - Transfer the beverage for aging in a cellar or refrigerator with a temperature of 5-16°C. Leave it for at least 3-4 months (preferably 5-8).
 Aging greatly improves wine’s taste.